“Becoming is better than being.”—Carol Dweck

 I have devoted my business website to health and wellness topics, especially as this relates to senior women.

-So how can you, dear reader, benefit your health and well-being if you had what Dr. Dweck calls a “growth mindset”?
+So how can you, dear reader, benefit your health and well-being if you have what Dr. Dweck calls a “growth mindset”?

 Can You Change Your Mindset?